2026 Fuel Injector Replacement Cost Benchmarks

 avg, range $500 to $1,100

-Sources triangulated: RepairPal estimated repair cost (per-vehicle aggregates), YourMechanic platform flat-rates, Mitchell ProDemand labor times, and BLS auto-tech wage data.
-National averages, US lower 48, May 2026.
+Estimates triangulated from RepairPal estimated repair cost (per-vehicle aggregates), YourMechanic platform flat-rates, Mitchell ProDemand labor times, and BLS auto-tech wage data.
+Typical US figures, June 2026.
+Estimates, not a measured price index.

 Regional Cost Spread